mauvilsa/nw-page-editor/README.md

 git init data
 ```

-4. Create users to grant access to the data by creating the file `data/.htpasswd`.
-This is done using the htpasswd tool.
-Tool might not be available in the server, but it is included in the nw-page-editor-web docker image.
+4. By default the web app can be accessed without authentication in which case all git commits are associated to the anonymous user.
+Alternatively you can create users with passwords to restrict the access to the app and associate commits to different people.
+This is done by creating the file `data/.htpasswd` using the htpasswd tool.
+This tool might not be available in the server, but it is included in the nw-page-editor-web docker image.
 To ease the usage of htpasswd within this image, it is recommended that you use the [docker-command-line-interface](https://github.com/omni-us/docker-command-line-interface) script.
-Just download it into some directory included in your PATH and then do something like the following.
+Just download it into some directory included in your PATH and then do the following.

 ```bash
 ### Create users and passwords ###